 There is no substitute for soap and water when washing your hands, dishes, and surfaces.
-Hand sanitizer and water-rinsing are more likely to move allergens around than clean them.
+Hand sanitizer and water-rinsing are more likely to move allergens around than to remove them.
 Dry your hands and dishes with fresh disposable towels.
-Porous things like sponges, scrubbers, cloth towels, and wooden utensils can never be trusted to be clean enough after the first time they are used.
-Either treat them as disposable or carefully segregate the ones used on allergenfree foods and utensils from the rest.
-You will find yourself using a lot of disposable paper towels to wipe up as you cook.
+Porous things like sponges, scrubbers, cloth towels, cutting boards, and wooden utensils can never be trusted to be clean enough after the first time they are used.
+Either treat them as disposable or carefully segregate the ones used on allergen-free foods and utensils from the rest.
+Dedicated objects need to be permanently marked with a marker or nail polish.
+You will find yourself using a lot of disposable paper towels to wipe up as you cook, but participant safety is more important than making less trash.
 Sanitizing wipes can be used, but only after the food has been cleaned from the surface.

-In the extreme, the people preparing special food need to be isolated from allergen foods while they are cooking, and they need to have their own separate equipment (including deep fryers), utensils, cleaning supplies, and storage containers to work with.
+In the extreme, the people preparing special food need to be isolated from allergen foods while they are cooking, and they need to have their own separate equipment (including deep fryers7), utensils, cleaning supplies, and storage containers to work with.
 This may not be achievable for a camp dining hall, so it may be necessary to cook in your campsite even though the camp serves cooked meals.
 With this said you may not need such total isolation unless a person is extremely sensitive to the smallest amount of the allergen or tends to have an extreme reaction to the allergen.